 What is a Trust?

 A trust is simply a way of protecting an asset by separating the legal owner from the beneficiary.
-A trust can be created with anything of value such as a pension lump sum, a savings account or specific belongings such as jewellery or premium bonds.
+A trust can be created with anything of value such as a property, pension lump sum, a savings account or specific belongings such as jewellery or premium bonds.

-We can give practical advice on:
+Our asset protection solicitors can give practical advice on:

 - protecting assets in the event of remarriages or relationship breakdown